frank038/SimpleDesktop/README.md

 For media devices (option):
 - dbus
 - pyudev
-- notify-send (optional for desktop notification after a device has been ejected)
+- notify-send (optional for desktop notification after a device has been inserted and/or ejected)

 For custom actions (option):
 - 7z